-In 2021, 24 students graduated from Year 10 and received a RoSA credential.
+In 2022, 31 students graduated from Year 10 and received a RoSA credential.
 Students chose destinations including:

-- 14 students continued Catholic Education in Year 11: 7 Hennessy Catholic College Young, 1 at Kildare Catholic College Wagga Wagga, 4 at Mater Dei College Wagga Wagga, 3 at boarding schools in Sydney. - 1 student enrolled at Cootamundra High School, 1 at Christian College, Wagga Wagga, 1 at TAFE in QLD, 3 at Independent boarding schools, 3 students gained sustained employment in the workforce.
+- 26 students continued Catholic Education in Year 11: - 24 Hennessy Catholic College Young - 3 at boarding schools in Campbelltown, Bathurst and Forbes. - 1 student enrolled at an ACT school. - 3 students gained sustained employment in the workforce including a mechanic apprenticeship and a pharmacy traineeship.